Creative City Grant

 - Grant Year: December 1, 2017-December 31, 2018

-If the project cannot be completed in this timeframe, a project extension must be submitted in writing to NEFA for approval.
+If the project cannot be completed in this timeframe, an interim report requesting a project timeline extension must be submitted to NEFA for approval.

 Participate in two cohort gatherings: Cohort gatherings will generally take place within the first two months of the beginning of the grant year, and within the two months leading up to the end of the grant year.
 These are opportunities are for artists to get to know each other and the resources that are available to the cohort, and to build a sense of community within the cohort.
 NEFA staff will work with each cohort to determine the best possible dates for each gathering.